Essay on Women Empowerment

 Credits: Sansad TV

-Women empowerment mainly refers to the practice of making women independent so that they can make their own decisions as well as handle their lives without any familial or societal restrictions.
-In simple terms, it entitles women to take charge of their own personal development.
-Since women have always been the oppressed ones in a patriarchal society, the main motive of women empowerment is to help them stand equally with men.
+The main motive of women’s empowerment is to help them stand equally with men.
 It is a foundational step to ensure the prosperous growth of a family as well as the country.
-Empowering women, the world would definitely witness gender equality and help women from every stratum of society stand on their own and steer their lives as per their own wishes.
+By empowering women, the world would witness gender equality and help women from every stratum of society stand on their own and steer their lives as per their wishes.

 Need for Women Empowerment